Shopify/themekit/.github/CONTRIBUTING.md

 # Feature Request

-You can open a new issue on the github issues and label it with `enhancment`
+You can open a new issue on the github issues and describe the feature you would like to see.

 # Developing Themekit